dotnet/docs-maui/docs/android/emulator/device-manager.md

 :::image type="content" source="media/device-manager/mac/04-sdk-instance-error.png" alt-text="Screenshot shows the Android SDK instance error dialog box for troubleshooting information.":::

-## Main Screen
+## Main screen

 When you first launch the Android Device Manager, it presents a screen that displays all currently-configured virtual devices.
 For each virtual device, the **Name**, **OS** (Android Version), **Processor**, **Memory** size, and screen **Resolution** are displayed:

 :::image type="content" source="media/device-manager/mac/05-devices-list-sml.png" alt-text="List of installed devices and their parameters." lightbox="media/device-manager/mac/05-devices-list.png":::

 When you select a device in the list, the **Play** button appears on the right.
-You can click the **Play** button to launch the emulator with this virtual device:
+You can press the **Play** button to launch the emulator with this virtual device:

 :::image type="content" source="media/device-manager/mac/06-start-button-sml.png" alt-text="Play button for a device image." lightbox="media/device-manager/mac/06-start-button.png":::